 9. Solve for governance as you solve for architecture.

-Without good governance, organizations find that over time they have a digital ecosystem made up of products that don’t talk to each other or that are redundant, and — most importantly — do not contribute to a successful customer journey.
+Without good governance, organizations find that over time they have an ecosystem made up of digital channels and products that don’t talk to each other or that are redundant, and — most importantly — do not contribute to a successful customer journey.

 At Highland we generate models for digital ecosystem governance via two primary perspectives: Along the Journey, and From the Outside-In.

 Enterprises often have program administrators and IT teams that are insulated from customer concerns.
-We’ve found it is crucial that these are not the only people designing and deciding the architecture of your digital ecosystem.
-Ideally, there should be a cross-functional governance team including people with technical (& design) know-how, people directly connected to the customer, and people who understand business strategy.
+We’ve found it is crucial that these are not the only people designing and deciding the architecture and workflows of your digital ecosystem.
+Ideally, there should be a cross-functional governance team.
+These could include people with technical (& design) know-how, digital marketing experts, people directly connected to the customer such as customer support or customer success agents, and people who own the business strategy.

 10. Look for quick wins.

-The best way to make sure your strategy is actually implemented is identify quick wins.
-You’re sure to have identified dozens (maybe even hundreds) of opportunities for improvement throughout the process of creating your digital strategy.
-Close to the conclusion of the project, evaluate impact & feasibility of your opportunities to identify which of those improvements can make the biggest impact in the shortest amount of time.
+The best way to make sure your customer experience strategy is actually implemented is identify quick wins.
+You’re sure to have identified dozens (maybe even hundreds) of opportunities for optimization and improvement throughout the process of creating a strategy to align digital touchpoints with customer needs and business goals.
+Near the conclusion of the project, evaluate impact & feasibility of your opportunities to identify which interaction, functionality, or data improvements can make the biggest impact in the shortest amount of time.
 This will allow your champions to tangibly demonstrate the value of the work you’ve done together, and make it easier to continue the process of transformation.